 But that’s not true.
 In fact, it might even be more important to hire a running coach as a beginner.

-“The earlier a runner can use a coach, the more likelihood that they can adopt better running habits earlier on to promote a stronger running career,” says Keith Laverty (IG handle: @trail_lightning).
+“The earlier a runner can use a coach, the more likely that they can adopt better running habits earlier on to promote a stronger running career,” says Keith Laverty (IG handle: @trail_lightning).

 “There are so many factors and subtle aspects of the training process that can be entirely missed without a coach.
 Such as how to structure a program, how to choose new running shoes, what strength exercises to incorporate or how to prevent injuries during the training process.”